Substitution Principle and semidirect products: Preliminaries

 \subsection{Discrete duality}

 This is the most basic duality we use and it provides a correspondence between powerset Boolean algebras (these are the complete and atomic Boolean algebras) and sets.
-Given such a Boolean algebra $\cB$, its dual is its set of atoms, denoted $\At(\cB)$ and, given a set $X$, its dual is the Boolean algebra $\cP(X)$.
+Given such Boolean algebra $\cB$, its dual is its set of atoms (that is, the set of non-zero minimal elements), denoted $\At(\cB)$ and, given a set $X$, its dual is the Boolean algebra $\cP(X)$.
 Clearly going back and forth yields isomorphic objects.
-If $h\colon\cB\to\cA$ preserves arbitrary meets and joins, the dual of $h$, denoted $\At(h)\colon\At(\cA)\,{\to}\, \At(\cB)$, is given by the adjunction:
+If $h\colon\cA\to\cB$ preserves arbitrary meets and joins, the dual of $h$, denoted $\At(h)\colon\At(\cB)\,{\to}\, \At(\cA)$, is given by the adjunction:

-For example, if $\iota\colon\cB\rightarrowtail\cP(X)$ is the inclusion of a finite Boolean subalgebra of a powerset, then $\At(\iota)\colon X\twoheadrightarrow\At(\cB)$ is the quotient map corresponding to the finite partition of~$X$ given by the atoms of~$\cB$.
+For example, if $\iota\colon\cA\rightarrowtail\cP(X)$ is the inclusion of a finite Boolean subalgebra of a powerset, then $\At(\iota)\colon X\twoheadrightarrow\At(\cA)$ is the quotient map corresponding to the finite partition of~$X$ given by the atoms of~$\cA$.
 Conversely, given a function $f{\colon} X{\to} Y$, the dual is just $f^{-1}{\colon}\cP(Y){\to}\cP(X)$.